MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-community-of-practice.md

 - **Contests with a small gift card or time off:** For example, you might hold a performance tuning event with the winner being the person who successfully reduced the size of their data model the most.
 - **Ranking based on help points:** The more frequently someone participates in Q&A, they achieve a change in status on a leaderboard.
 This type of gamification promotes healthy competition and excitement.
 By getting involved in more conversations, the participant learns and grows personally in addition to helping their colleagues.
-- **Leadership communication:** Reach out to a manager when someone goes above and beyond so that their leader, who may not be active in the community, sees the value that their staff member provides.
+- **Leadership communication:** Reach out to a manager when someone goes above and beyond so that their leader, who might not be active in the community, sees the value that their staff member provides.

 ### Rewarding champions